qiskit-community/prototype-entanglement-forging/README.md

 ## How to use this module

-After [installing the module](./README.md#installation-instructions), we recommend that new users work their way through the examples in the [tutorials](./documentation/1-tutorials/) and the [how-to guides](./documentation/2-how_to_guides/).
-A brief overview of the technique can be found in [overview of Entanglement Forging](./documentation/4-explanatory_material/explanatory_material.md#overview-of-entanglement-forging) and [Entanglement Forging procedure](./documentation/4-explanatory_material/explanatory_material.md#entanglement-forging-procedure).
+After [installing the module](./README.md#installation-instructions), we recommend that new users work their way through the examples in the [tutorials](./documentation/1-tutorials/).
+A brief overview of the technique can be found in [overview of Entanglement Forging](./documentation/3-explanatory_material/explanatory_material.md#overview-of-entanglement-forging) and [Entanglement Forging procedure](./documentation/3-explanatory_material/explanatory_material.md#entanglement-forging-procedure).

 ### ⚠️ CAUTION

-Before using the module for new work, users should read through the [reference guide](./documentation/3-reference_guide/reference_guide.md) and the [explanatory material](./documentation/4-explanatory_material/explanatory_material.md), specifically the [current limitations](./documentation/4-explanatory_material/explanatory_material.md#%EF%B8%8F-current-limitations) of the module.
+Before using the module for new work, users should read through the [reference guide](./documentation/2-reference_guide/reference_guide.md) and the [explanatory material](./documentation/3-explanatory_material/explanatory_material.md), specifically the [current limitations](./documentation/3-explanatory_material/explanatory_material.md#%EF%B8%8F-current-limitations) of the module.

 ### Using quantum services